sean-meade/cli-battleship-game/README.md

 - N, S, E, W instead of up, down, left, right
 - you sunk my battleship
 - Add a weighted system where if the computer gets a hit it will attack around that space
+- Make it so the computer knows where it has guessed
+- limit user name size

 ## Data Model